-Problem is, acquiring firms can only guess where the limits are because they don’t know how much the target’s assets are really worth.
-That they often get it wrong and pay too much, at least in the judgment of the stock market, is well documented: The dirty little secret of M&A is that the average acquiring company loses value after the deal is announced.
+The problem is, acquiring firms can only guess where the limits are because they don’t know how much the target’s assets are really worth.
+That they often get it wrong and pay too much, at least in the judgment of the stock market, is well documented: The dirty little secret of mergers is that the acquiring company is often likely to lose value after the deal is announced.

-“One explanation for that is the ‘winner’s curse,’” says Stubben, who earned his PhD at Stanford in 2006.
+“One explanation for that is the ‘winner’s curse,’” says Stubben, who received his PhD at Stanford in 2006.
 When firms compete for an acquisition, each comes up with its own valuation.
 “The greater the uncertainty, the more variation there will be in bids — some too high, some too low.
 The average might be spot on, but since the seller takes the highest offer, the winner is the one who most overestimated.”
-Almost by definition, if you win, you lose.

 The Downside of Disclosure

-To test their prediction, the researchers had to solve the tricky problem of grading the quality, or information value, of financial statements.
+To test their prediction, the researchers had to solve the tricky problem of grading the quality of financial statements.
 Trying to evaluate each firm’s accounting decisions would be impractical, but they realized they could do it empirically, by measuring how well its numbers in one year predict cash flows in subsequent years.

 Stubben offers a simple example: “Take an industry that’s inherently volatile, where sales vary wildly from one period to the next.
 Looking only at that, an outside investor would have a hard time guessing what next year’s revenue will be.”
 But the companies themselves have private information; for instance, their sales reps might report that demand is weakening.